vizzuhq/vizzu-lib/docs/tutorial/writing_plugins.md

 - `prepareAnimation`: Called when the animate() parameters gets set in the library to prepare the animation.
-- `registerAnimation`: Called when the animate() method called, and the lib shedules the call to the animation queue.
+- `registerAnimation`: Called when the animate() method called, and the lib schedules the call to the animation queue.
 - `runAnimation`: Called when all animate() parameter set and animation can be started.